- Wine & food writer and educator since 1997

 To support her wine habit, after completing her MBA in Marketing in 2001, she served as Director of Marketing and Product Development at Creative Loafing Newspapers.
 There, she specialized in new media, market research and event branding strategies.

 Taylor still regularly treks the world stoking her love of wine, summing up her rather strong opinions virtually every day on her website.
-To pay the bills, she works in the marketing department at J Vineyards and Winery in Sonoma County, California where she lives with her husband, Scott, and their coveted wine collection.
+To pay the bills, she works for wineries in marketing in Sonoma County, California where she lives with her husband, Scott, and their coveted wine collection.
 The opinions expressed on this blog in no way represent those of her employer.

 Interested in republishing an article on this website?
-Email Taylor
+Email taylor @ tayloreason dot com

 Robb Larson loves beer, especially craft beer, and is always in search of the elusive perfect pint.
 Expanding and refining his palate for nearly two decades now, he has been a beer aficionado and “Beer Dude” since the days of flannel and Nirvana.
 He enjoys talking and writing about beer, and of course drinking it as well.